jcornaz/notes.stub/README.md

 ```

 ## Setup
-Please note, this project need a `Notes.jar` archive, that is property of IBM and cannot be distributed.
+This project need a `Notes.jar` archive, that is property of IBM and cannot be distributed.
 Therefore, you need a licensed installation of Lotus Notes.

-1. Start by cloning this repo : `git clone --branch v0.1.1 git@github.com:slimaku/notes.stub.git`
+1. Start by cloning this repo : `git clone --branch v0.1.1 git@github.com:jcornaz/notes.stub.git`
 2. Create a folder "libs" at the root of the project and put there a copy the `Notes.jar` from your Lotus Notes installation.
 3. Test it : `./gradlew check`

-From here you can work in it or add it in your project with your favorite method.
+From here you can work in the project folder or add it in your project with your favorite method.